Vshvalogan/Simon_Game/README.md

 Each correct click plays a beep sound.

-A Mute button on the top right allows me to toggle sound on/off.

 6. Mistakes and Lives

 As a player if I click the wrong button: